eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 - **Full-Time Equivalent (FTE):**  1 FTE
 - **Total Costs:** 10,000 USD (for the first milestone.
 The whole project will take two years and the estimated total need for funding is $500,000 USD)

-### Milestone 1 — Prove that TheLostDiamond MVP can obtain a 22% monthly growth rate.
+### Milestone 1 — Prove that TheLostDiamond MVP can get a baseline of 100 participants and obtain a 22% monthly growth rate.

 - **Estimated duration:** 2 months
 - **FTE:**  1